hpssjellis/everything-nrf52840-usb-dongles/pinout-comparison-chart.md

-A chart comparing the different Boards
+A chart comparing the different Boards Pin out information.
+This is in progress.